SanicBTW/FNF-PsychEngine-0.3.2h/Issues.md

 - HTML5 only shows hud elements but on sys targets it works fine, looking into it (no section hit either)

 - Downscroll

+- When switching back and coming back to game, FPS are capped to 60 (mobile)